eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 1. Download and install [ST-LINK](https://www.st.com/en/development-tools/stsw-link004.html).
 You use this utility to flash the device.

-    >Note: After you click the buttons to download and accept the license, the page prompts you to log in or register.
+    >Note: After you click the button to accept the license, the page prompts you to log in or register.
 Register for a free account, if you don't have one.
 Then return to the page and log in to complete the installation.

 1. Install [Termite](https://www.compuphase.com/software_termite.htm).
 You use this utility to monitor your device.